hootoovv/frame_comm_benchmark/readme.md

 1. baseline: not go through different process, decode and draw frame in same process.
 2. file upload and download: use http multipart file upload and download. all frame data go through RAM not read/write Harddisk.
 3. frame rgb data encode and decode: convert to base64 or hex string. post the string to server, echo back then decode and draw frame.
-4. frame jpg encode and decode: use jpeg encode and decode then convert to base64 string. wiht jpeg compress and decompress which will consume CPU, but data size is much less than rgb.
+4. frame jpg encode and decode: use jpeg encode and decode then convert to base64 string. with jpeg compress and decompress which will consume CPU, but data size is much less than rgb.

 ### 2. Benchmark